 The Counselor is located in the lower-level of Ward Science Hall.
-Regular office hours are from 9:00 a.m. to 4:00 p.m.
+Regular office hours are from 9:00 a.m. to 4:00 p.m., Monday through Friday when school is in session.
+When no classes are scheduled or are cancelled, the counselors are not on campus.

 Various types of personal counseling opportunities are offered through the Office of Counseling Services.
 The Counselor coordinates preventative programming throughout the year.
 Counseling for individuals, couples, and groups is offered by the Counselor.
 Students may seek counseling for problems such as relationships, sexuality, grief and loss, substance abuse, depression and interpersonal relationships.
 Referrals to other social service agencies are provided when deemed appropriate.
-In addition to the more formalized counseling provided by the Counselor, the Dean of Student Affairs and Enrollment or other Office of Student Affairs staff members may also provide support and counsel.
+In addition to the more formalized counseling provided by the Counselor, the Associate Dean of Student Affairs and Enrollment or other Office of Student Affairs staff members may also provide support and counsel.